 Location: George Street.

-To find the final entry in my Glasgow street art guide, locate the tiny alleyway off Argyle Street
+To find this piece, locate the tiny alleyway off Argyle Street

 Also on Argyle Street you’ll find a cool piece of street art displaying a giant monkey – sadly this was also covered during my stay but it’s just across from Topshop.